FOR

 equal.
 Execution resumes at the statement following the

-keywords.
+END FOR keywords.
 If either expression

-, the loop cannot
+returns NULL, the loop cannot

 terminate, because the boolean expression "left =

-right" cannot become TRUE
+right" cannot become TRUE.

 A value that